niuzz/nj-react-landingPage/README.md

 This project include a landing page, for pv, and include a setup page, it will be a submit page for editor.
 Finally, the project include a preview page for some developer and editor.

-This project build by create-react-app, so, you can use the commend like this:
+This project build by create-react-app, so, you can use the commond like this:
 ```bash
 npm start